Joiry/HSL_Carp/align.md

 ~~~

 `in1=<file_path>` tells `bbmap` what fastq file to use.
 If we had paired end data in 2 separate files (which is how data is released by default), we'd have to specify the 'R2' file using `in2=`

+`path=$refpath` the "path=" parameter points bbmap to an existing bbmap index.
+If it is not set, bbmap looks for a 'ref/' directory in the current directory as mentioned above.

 `out=` specifies the name of the file we want to write the bam (aka alignment file) to.

 ***

 *Wait for at least one run from everyone to finish*

 ***

 The `bbmap` log files are very useful (not all aligners make such convenient summaries), it reports all sorts of info on how well the alignments we to standard out: